 \subsection{Two parallel microswimmers}

 Finally, we discuss the case of two parallel identical swimmers as shown in Fig.~\ref{fig: s2p sketch}.
 As expected by symmetry, we find that the two swimmers always have the same velocity for all the distances we investigated among them, i.e., all investigated configurations are stationary on the time scales accessible to lattice Boltzmann simulations.
-However, theoretical work \cite{PooleyAlexanderYeomans2007, Ziegler2021} has shown that parallel swimmers typically also experience sideways interaction as well as rotation, which will in general break stationarity.

-Moreover, similarly to the case of aligned swimmers, we observe a dependence of the relative velocity change on the dynamic viscosity of the fluid, as shown in Fig.~\ref{fig: s2p vel}.
-Indeed, there is a transition in Fig.~\ref{fig: s2p vel} from decreased velocity to increased velocity between an initial distance of one arm length $L_0$ and $3\, L_0$.
+However, theoretical work \cite{PooleyAlexanderYeomans2007, Ziegler2021} has shown that parallel swimmers typically also experience sideways interaction as well as rotation, which will in general break stationarity.\\ Moreover, similarly to the case of aligned swimmers, we observe a dependence of the relative velocity change on the dynamic viscosity of the fluid, as shown in Fig.~\ref{fig: s2p vel}.
+Indeed, there is a transition in Fig.~\ref{fig: s2p vel} from decreased velocity to increased velocity between an initial distance of $1\ L_\text{spring}$ and $3\ L_\text{spring}$ which corresponds to 3.6 and 10.8 bead diameters.
 This transition implies that swimmers that are close to each other mutually disturb, while swimmers that are further away benefit from the presence of a nearby (yet not too close) companion.
+Our data shows that for high viscosity, the velocity increase approaches a constant.
+It is reasonable because Fig.~\ref{fig: s1} displays similar behaviour for the motion of a single microswimmer.
+When the effect of resonance frequency gets less important, the overall friction reduction is more important for the velocity increase.
 Finally, Fig.~\ref{fig: s2p vel field} represents the averaged fluid velocity field.